Manchester City in talks to sign Ronaldo from Juventus

 Pep Guardiola's side have opened negotiations with Ronaldo's agent, Jorge Mendes.

-Sources have said that nothing has been agreed upon thus far, but that talks are advancing.
+Sources close to the player have said that nothing has been agreed thus far, but that talks are advancing.

 Ronaldo, a former Manchester United player, is believed to be open to the move despite saying in the past that he would never line up for one of the Red Devils' main rivals.